Jeroen-van-der-Poel/Thesis-satellite-based-nowcasting-of-solar-radiation-with-AI-ML/README.md

 python msgcpp_reduce_subset.py
 ```
 Once the subset is generated, split it into a training and testing set.
 For convenience, place them in folders called: ```raw_train_data``` and ```raw_test_data```.

+#### netCDFDataset.py
+Defines a custom PyTorch Dataset class (NetCDFNowcastingDataset) for loading and preprocessing satellite data stored in NetCDF files.
+This dataset creates sliding temporal windows of input and target frames for nowcasting tasks.
+Main features:
+ - Loads time-sequenced NetCDF files sorted by timestamp.
+ - Automatically filters out invalid samples (files with too many dark pixels or broken time intervals).
+ - Returns data in the shape required for model input: a concatenated tensor of input and target sequences.

 ## DGMR-SO
 DGMR-SO is an adapted version of the Deep Generative Model for Radar (DGMR) by Google DeepMind, tailored for satellite-based **Surface Solar Irradiance (SSI)** nowcasting.
 Instead of radar data, this implementation uses geostationary satellite imagery from the SEVIRI instrument aboard the Meteosat-11 satellite, normalized to represent clear-sky index for improved stability.
 The task is to predict the next 4 hours (16 future timesteps) of SSI based on the past 1 hour (4 timesteps) using rolling windows.